Leafwing-Studios/leafwing-website/content/blog/design-by-stumble/index.md

   - Marketing strategy: What channels are we going to use to reach our target audience?
   - Marketing hooks: What game design elements can we focus on to push the marketability of this game?

-## Conclusion

-TODO
+## Dear Princess Celestia, Today I Learned...

+...that having goals is important!

+We all want to make art like the things that we love, but we should make sure we're *intentional* about it.
+Why are we doing this, and what do we want out of the project?
+If all we want is to mess around and learn some new stuff, then to hell with all this preplanning nonsense!
+Get out your fattest paintbrush and slap some color on that canvas!
+But if we want to make the next great thing, we should make sure we know where we're going.

+And *then* slap some paint on that canvas :)

 ## Bonus section: Two interesting tangents

 The post is over, but I ran into a two interesting cases that are related to the topic at hand.
 I felt like I had something interesting to say about each of these, but I couldn't find a natural place to fit them in the post, so I've just collected them here.
-Consider it a bonus, or a sprinboard for future discussions :).
+Consider it a bonus, or a sprinboard for future discussions :)

 ### Mainstream games can often be derivitive, but for different reasons